Rice-Cameron/cs361-microservice-project/legoMicroservice/README.md

 # Microservice for Brandon Healey

-This folder contains the microservices created by Brandon Healey for my (Cameron Rice) individual project
+This folder contains the microservice written by Cameron Rice for Brandon Healey's individual project.